 Our five days of Interrail pass were up at this point and we worked out it would be cheaper to buy a separate ticket for the last rail leg of our journey on the delightful, ‘vintage’ Blue Train from Stockholm to Gothenburg.
 And I guess that’s one of the tips that’s important to raise.
 Some European countries have very inexpensive rail travel, so it’s worth doing your research to see if an Interrail pass will save you money.
 Often, point-to-point tickets bought well in advance will work out cheaper.

-But, to us, the idea of heading off on an adventure by rail, is even more exciting than heading to an airport.
+Is Interrail for grown ups?
+We think so.
+But then, to us, the idea of heading off on an adventure by rail, is even more exciting than heading to an airport.
 Maybe you should try it too?!